Seth Magaziner

-Seth Michael Magaziner (/ˈmægəziːnər/ MAG-ə-zee-nər; born July 22, 1983) is an American investment professional and politician serving as the U.S. representative for since 2023.
+Seth Michael Magaziner (/ˈmægəziːnər/ mag-ə-ZEE-nər; born July 22, 1983) is an American investment professional and politician serving as the U.S. representative for since 2023.
 A member of the Democratic Party, he previously served as the 31st general treasurer of Rhode Island from 2015 until 2023.
 Magaziner won the November 2022 election to succeed retiring representative James Langevin.

 Early life and education

 Seth Magaziner was born in Bristol, Rhode Island, on July 22, 1983, to Suzanne and Ira Magaziner.
 Ira is a policy advisor for politicians, governments, and non-governmental organizations.
-Suzanne is Catholic and Ira is Jewish.
+His mother is Catholic and his father is Jewish.
 Seth is the oldest of three children.

 Magaziner graduated from Milton Academy in Milton, Massachusetts, in 2002.
 He then attended Brown University, where he served as president of the Brown University Democrats, president of the College Democrats of Rhode Island, and as a member of the Brown University Steering Committee on Slavery and Justice.
 Magaziner graduated from Brown with a Bachelor of Arts in history in 2006.
 He received a Master of Business Administration from the Yale School of Management in 2010.

 Early career

 Magaziner worked as a school teacher at Creswell Elementary School in Opelousas, Louisiana, from 2006 to 2008, as a Teach For America member.
 In 2009, he worked as an associate at Point Judith Capital, a Rhode Island–based venture capital firm.

 After graduate school, Magaziner worked at Trillium Asset Management as a vice president.

-Magaziner was active in the successful campaign for same-sex marriage in Rhode Island.
+He was active in the successful campaign for same-sex marriage in Rhode Island.
 He served as a board member of Marriage Equality Rhode Island.

 Magaziner serves on the board of directors of Crossroads Rhode Island, a homeless service organization.
 He previously served on the board of directors of Common Cause Rhode Island.